theforeman/nboci-files/README.md

     downloading /tmp/test/fedora/39/x86_64/shim.efi
     downloading /tmp/test/fedora/39/x86_64/vmlinuz

-The utility checks file sha sums and only re-downloads files w hich are missing or corrupt.
+The utility checks file sha sums and only re-downloads files which are missing or corrupt.